Sammi Rotibi

 Sammi Rotibi is a Nigerian-American film and television actor.
 His most notable roles are Rodney in Django Unchained and General Amajagh in Batman v Superman: Dawn of Justice.
-His acting idols are Sidney Poitier and Peter O'Toole.

 Background

 Rotibi was born and grew up in Lagos, Nigeria.
-He attended schools in Nigeria; Miami, Florida; and Los Angeles, California.
+He attended schools in Nigeria and the US.
 He is the youngest child of a large family.
 He decided to become an actor at 18 while working as a part-time bank teller in Miami when a client who owned a talent-agency suggested it as a profession to him.